 Treatment options may be surgical or medical.

-- In case of a complete block, retrograde angioplasty is recommended, where the catheter must be inserted backward into the artery from a collateral vessel.
-Collaterals are new alternate-route vessels which develop to maintain the circulation to the heart after the block of the usual artery.
+- In case of a complete block, retrograde angioplasty is recommended, where the catheter must be inserted backwards into the artery from a collateral vessel.
+Collaterals are new alternate-route vessels that develop to maintain the circulation to the heart after the block of the usual artery.

 - For short blocks, balloon angioplasty, or cutting angioplasty using tiny blades attached to the balloon tip, are used to clear the restenosis.
 These flatten out scar tissue, or cut through the block, respectively, as well as expand the stent already placed, if present.
 Cutting angioplasty has the least chance of damage to the vessel wall.